Personal health records and patient portals are powerful tools for managing your health.By Mayo Clinic Staff

 If you're like most people, you have a number of health concerns and may visit multiple doctors and pharmacies.
 Keeping track of it all can be a challenge.
 With a personal health record, you can gather — and manage — all that information in one easily accessible location.

-Electronic personal health record systems remedy that problem by making your personal health record accessible to you anytime via a Web-enabled device, such as your computer, phone or tablet.
+Electronic personal health records (PHRs) remedy that problem by making your information accessible to you anytime via web-enabled devices, such as computers, smartphones and tablets.

-You decide what you put in your personal health record.
-In general, though, it needs to include anything that helps you and your health care providers manage your health — starting with the basics:
+In general, your PHR needs to include anything that helps you and your doctors manage your health — starting with the basics:

 - Allergies, including drug allergies